 You’ll need to bring in proof of income and fiscal responsibility, as well as other documentation, in some cases.
 Try visiting local banks and credit unions, and explaining your situation in-person – you are financially responsible, but simply do not have a long credit history.
 A loan officer may be willing to work with you, and pre-approve you for a loan.

-2. You’ll Need To Make A Large Down Payment
+2. You May Need To Make A Large Down Payment

 3. You Should Expect A High APR – But You Can Get A Lower Rate With A Co-Signer